DHCP Attack + WPAD

 The attacker's fake DHCP is now running.
 From this point on, all incoming requests, including renews, are supplied with a new, forged configuration by the attacker's DHCP.
 The attacker registers itself as a gateway/router for the requesting clients, so that all traffic is routed through the attacker.
 However, it becomes problematic with large client networks, since every traffic really goes through the attacker.

-However, via DHCP you also have the option of “selecting” traffic more specifically.
-You simply don't distribute DHCP leases in which you pretend to be a gateway, but use DHCP, for example, to do WPAD (Web Proxy Auto Discover).
+However, you also have the option of “selecting” traffic in a more targeted manner via DHCP.
+You simply don't distribute DHCP leases in which you pretend to be a gateway, but use DHCP for WPAD (Web Proxy Auto Discover), for example.

 Prevent a hacker attack on